 - Chimeric antigen receptor (CAR) T cell therapy: CAR T cells are T cells that have been engineered to express a receptor on their surface that specifically recognizes a protein on the surface of cancer cells.
 CAR T cells can be isolated from the patient or a donor, modified in the laboratory, and then infused back into the patient.

 CAR T cell therapy is a type of adoptive immunotherapy that uses genetically modified T cells to treat cancer.
-T cells are collected from the patient and then modified in the laboratory to express a chimeric antigen receptor (CAR), a type of protein that recognizes a specific antigen on the surface of cancer cells, then infused back into the patient where they multiply and specifically target cancer cells that express the antigen recognized by the CAR.
+T cells are collected from the patient and then modified in the laboratory to express a chimeric antigen receptor (CAR), a type of protein that recognizes a specific antigen on the surface of cancer cells.
+After the CAR T cells have been created, they are then infused back into the patient where they multiply and target cancer cells that express the antigen recognized by the CAR.

 Links to Veterinary Cancer Vaccine Publications

 Veterinary cancer vaccines which work through immune modulation are regulated by the United States Department of Agriculture’s Center for Veterinary Biologics (USDA CVB).

 Autologous veterinary cancer vaccines are categorized as Autologous Prescription Products (APP).